Iron (Ensiferum album)

 Iron is the second studio album by Finnish folk metal band Ensiferum.
-It is the band's first album to feature keyboardist Meiju Enho.
-It is also their last album featuring Jari Mäenpää before he formed Wintersun the same year, as well as their final album to feature bassist Jukka-Pekka Miettinen and drummer Oliver Fokin.
+Released in 2004, it is the band's first album to feature keyboardist Meiju Enho and the last to feature vocalist and guitarist Jari Mäenpää before he formed Wintersun in the same year.
+It is also their final album to feature bassist Jukka-Pekka Miettinen and drummer Oliver Fokin.